 PWC annually tests for 118 elements and contaminants regulated by the EPA.
 PWC meets or surpasses all the standard requirements annually.
 We understand that news reports about 1,4-Dioxane cause concerns about the safety of our drinking water.
 While 1,4-Dioxane has been detected in the Cape Fear River as well as other areas in our region, state and nation, the Environmental Protection Agency (EPA) currently has no standards for 1,4-Dioxane and has not yet issued regulated safe limits.
-If the EPA believed 1,4-Dioxane was an immediate threat, a directive would have been issued.
+PWC monitors levels monthly and since first detecting 1,4 Dioxane, the levels impacting Fayetteville have continually been lowered.

-Since 1.4-Dioxane cannot be removed through our traditional water treatment process, we have partnered with other communities and the North Carolina Department of Environmental Quality (NCDEQ) to get this compound regulated and out of the Cape Fear River.
+Since 1,4-Dioxane cannot be removed through our traditional water treatment process, we have partnered with other communities and the North Carolina Department of Environmental Quality (NCDEQ) to get this compound regulated and out of the Cape Fear River.
+This is the fastest and most effective way to remove the contaminants.
 We have helped fund research which is identifying its sources in order to reduce or eliminate it so there will be no long-term exposure to our customers.
 As a result of this partnership, NCDEQ has notified Greensboro, Reidsville and Asheboro to begin monthly monitoring for 1,4-Dioxane in their wastewater treatment facility discharges.
 Going forward, NCDEQ staff will use the data collected to determine the need for effluent limits to be established in the discharge permits for each of these three upstream municipalities.
 NCDEQ will establish limits as needed to protect the surface waters for their designated uses.
 You can find additional information on our website: www.faypwc.com/thefactsabout-1-4-dioxane/